-Note: These minutes are not final until approved by the Board
+Note: These minutes were approved by the Board on June 12, 2012.
+Page 1 of 5

 Ms. Cowley was invited to present progress on the federally-facilitated exchange and an overview of the federal partnership model.
 Ms. Cowley acknowledged the work done by California on its Exchange, noting the impressiveness of stakeholder engagement and the importance of the evidence-based approach to policymaking.